swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 ping <domain/IP>
 ```

-You can check if your domain is resolving correctly by checking the output of the following command
+You can check if your domain is resolving correctly by checking the output of the following command.

 ```bash
 dig <domain>